-Friends of Ngong Road was founded in 2006 by Paula Meyer.
-It is volunteer-run and based in the Twin Cities of Minnesota.
-At the same time our sister organization (and home to our program operations), Ngong Road Children Association, was founded in Nairobi as a separate entity.
+Friends of Ngong Road was founded in 2006 by Paula Meyer at the same time our sister organization (and home to our program operations), Ngong Road Children Association, was founded in Nairobi as a separate entity.

 Our organization is proud that over 95% of all expenditures were made directly in Kenya to support NRCA for the first 10 years of our operation.
 We had no paid employees in the U.S. until 2016 although we did contract out some professional services including bookkeeping from Jil Bakko.
 In 2016 we hired a full-time contract employee, Lacey Kraft, to improve our development efforts, and an operations specialist, Michon Garrett in 2017.

 Our program seeks out children who have the ability to succeed but not the means.
 The number of children enrolled has grown quickly.
 When school opened in January of 2007, sponsors had been recruited and a corresponding 60 children were on their way with school uniforms, shoes and school fees paid.
 The program’s selection criteria has grown consistently more rigorous and students in the program are required to attend schools we select.
 Although we don’t own or operate any schools, we partner with schools that have a demonstrated track record of delivering strong academic outcomes.
 Since inception, over 500 children have been helped by the program.